Azure/azure-resource-provider-sdk/docs/api-upgrade-resource.md

 ##Response
 If the Resource was upraded provisioned, return a `200` or `201` HTTP status code with an XML body representing the Resource, as defined in [Get Resource](https://github.com/WindowsAzure/azure-resource-provider-sdk/tree/master/docs/api-get-resource.md).

-If the upgrade failed e.g. with an HTTP status code `500`, Windows Azure will retry the upgrade.
+If the upgrade failed e.g. with an HTTP status code `500`, Azure will retry the upgrade.